This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 Literal Type: multiple types

-A type represents possible triggers with which you can schedule notifications.
+A type which represents possible triggers with which you can schedule notifications.
 A null trigger means that the notification should be scheduled for delivery immediately.

 Acceptable values are: null | ChannelAwareTriggerInput | SchedulableNotificationTriggerInput